Children naturally love art – painting, drawing, making music, dancing, and the theater.

-Physiologically, the human brain consists of 2 parts, the left and the right hemisphere.
+The human brain consists of two parts, the left and the right hemisphere.
 The left brain is used in logical thinking and analytical processes.
-This is typically what is trained in school work that consists of math, reading and science.
-The right brain is used in emotional perception, intuition and creativity.
-It is the right brain that is mainly used when a person is involved in creative endeavors such as making art.
-It is this part of the brain that typical school environment neglects to train.
+This is typically what is trained during school work that consists of math, reading, and science.
+The right brain is used in emotional perception, intuition, and creativity and is mainly involved in creative endeavors such as making art.

-It is shown that when gifted kids solve problems in their areas of giftedness, there is increased electrical activity in both hemispheres.
-It appears that for the brain to be efficient, the two hemispheres of the brains must work together.
+For the brain to be efficient, the two hemispheres must work in tandem.
 By stimulating and exercising the right hemisphere of the brain, the arts strengthen the connection between the hemispheres.
-Kids should be exposed to the arts as their cognitive skills mature so that their right brain will be as developed as the left, and both hemispheres work in tandem, thus achieving the full potential of the mind.
+In order to achieve the full potential of the mind, children should be exposed to the arts as their cognitive skills mature.

 Aside from the physiological effects, the New York Center for Arts Education also lists other benefits of exposing children to art:

-- Your kid learns to think creatively, with an open mind
+- Children learn to think creatively, with an open mind.

-- Your kid learns to observe and describe, analyze and interpret
+- Children learn to observe and describe, analyze and interpret.

-- Your kid learns to express feelings, with or without words.
+- Children learn to express feelings, with or without words.

-- Your kid practices problem-solving skills, critical-thinking skills, dance, music, theater and art-making skills, language and vocabulary of the arts
+- Children practice problem-solving skills, critical-thinking skills, dance, music, theater and art-making skills, language, and vocabulary of the arts.

-- Your kid discovers that there is more than one right answer, multiple points of view
+- Children discover there is more than one right answer, multiple points of view.

-- Your kid can blossom and excel in the arts.
-Even with physical, emotional or learning challenges, can experience success in the arts.
+- Children can blossom and excel in the arts.
+Even with physical, emotional or learning challenges, individuals can experience success in the arts.

 - Arts build confidence.
-Because there is not just one right way to make art, every child can feel pride in his or her original artistic creations.
+Because there is not just one right way to make art, every child can feel pride in her/his original artistic creations.

 - Arts build community.
 Schools with a variety of differences can celebrate the arts as one community.

-The following are tips to make the arts a part of your kid’s development:
+The following are tips to make the arts a part of your child’s development:

-- Always make arts and crafts supply available and accessible to your kid - paper, pencil, crayons, etc.
+- Always make arts and crafts supply available and accessible.

-- Celebrate your child’s artwork – hang their drawings on the wall or save it in a folder.
-That way, your child feels that her creation is important.
+- Celebrate your child’s artwork – Hang their drawings on the wall or save it in a folder.
+This way, your child feels that her creation is important.

 - Read books – Ask the librarian at your school or public library to suggest books about artists and the arts.

-- Notice the arts all around you – take your family to museums, concerts, or theater.
-Notice the art even in the parks, subways, and open spaces.
+- Notice the arts all around you – Take your family to museums, concerts, or theater.
+Notice the art in the parks and open spaces.
 Start a conversation about what you see.

-- Enjoy the arts at home – share your artistic skills and interests with your kid.
-Find out what your kids love about the art.
+- Enjoy the arts at home – Share your artistic skills and interests with your child.
+Find out what they love about the art.

-- If your kid shows great interest, enroll her in arts class.
+- If your child shows great interest, enroll her in arts class.

-- If possible, remind your kid’s school authorities about the importance of art in her education.
+- If possible, remind your child’s school authorities about the importance of art in her education.